smallDazza/T2A1-A/README.md

     - pages to images: One to Many (optional)
     - pages to lists: One to Many (optional)

-7) I have designed the following normalised ERD diagram of the Notion application researched in Answers 12.1,2,3,4,5,6 above:
+7) I have designed the following normalised PostgreSQL database ERD diagram of Notions application, researched in Answers 12.4,5,6 above as in this image:

 ![Notion application ERD diagram](./images/Notion%20ERD%20diagram.png)